Updated 1 min read

 Zip code: Where you live won’t directly influence your premiums, but some policies may not be available to you because of insurance regulations in your state.

 Policy term length: The less time you need life insurance coverage, the less you’ll pay.
 Make sure your policy lasts at least as long as your lengthiest debt.
 For many people, that’s their mortgage.

 Policy coverage amount: The bigger your policy’s death benefit, the higher your premiums will be.
 We can help you calculate how much life insurance you need.

 Two people in the same demographic and location might get the same estimates from our cost calculator, but receive different premiums after going through the life insurance application process.
 That’s because your medical history and other risk factors, like smoking, have a major impact on how much you pay for a policy.

-Our term insurance calculator provides estimates for different levels of health: Best, Good, and Average.
-But, every provider has its own system for deciding who falls into which category.
-Someone with diabetes might be classified as Average health by one provider but be considered in Good health by another, which is why it’s important to shop around.
+Every provider has its own system for deciding who falls into which category.
+Someone with diabetes might be classified as average health by one provider but be considered in good health by another, which is why it’s important to shop around.

 Every life insurance application is evaluated on an individual basis, but there are some universal tips to find a cheaper term life policy:

 Buy early: Buying a policy when you’re younger and at lower risk for illness can lock you into more affordable premiums for decades.